Online Business Productivity & Organization

 Here’s how to create rules to filter your emails.

-Which of these business productivity tips will you try first?
+Which of these business productivity hacks will you try first?

 These time-saving hacks have been so dang useful for myself, so I truly hope you choose to implement at least one of them.